zakodium-oss/react-plot-docs/docs/100_series/400_functionSeries.md

 ## Data

-In `FuntionSeries` we don't have data props we just need precise our function using `getY` callback
+In `FunctionSeries` we don't have data props we just need to precise our function using `getY` callback

 #### <u>Example:</u>

-We want to display y=f(x), which f is a declared function `getY={(x)=>f(x)}`
+We want to display y=f(x), where f is a declared function `getY={(x)=>f(x)}`
 <FunctionSeriesData/>

 ## Props

-Like all other series, scatter series have **[Base props](./000_intro.md/#base-props)**<br/>
+Like all other series, function series have **[Base props](./000_intro.md/#base-props)**<br/>
-They also have many other props that we can class into the following categories :
+They also have other props that we can class into the following categories :

 ### 1. Function